 Paint failures or defects can occur due to various reasons, including poor or insufficient steelwork preparation, inadequate application techniques, or environmental factors.
 Here are some common paint failures and their causes:

-- Insufficient film thickness is often the result of non-systematic application and inadequate checks with a wet film gauge.
+- Insufficient Film Thickness: This occurs when the paint is not applied in the specified thickness.
+It can result from non-systematic application and inadequate checks with a wet film gauge.

 - Sags/Runs: Sags or runs happen when the paint is applied too thickly or too much thinner is added.
 It can be due to not following the specification or occasional faults in the paint.
 Immediate repair with a brush is necessary.

 - Dry Spraying: This occurs when the paint dries before reaching the surface, resulting in a rough and powdery texture.
 Poor application techniques or difficult weather conditions can contribute to dry spraying.

 - Pinholes: Pinholes are small holes or voids that can occur on porous substrates.
 They are often found on zinc silicate surfaces and can be caused by applying a thick layer of paint or strong ventilation during application.